Winter in West Palm Beach – Things to Do

 From Palm Beach, head south on State Road A1A and admire gorgeous homes and breathtaking views of the ocean.
 We suggest driving from Palm Beach to Delray Beach.
 Once you arrive in Delray Beach, make time for lunch and shopping on Atlantic Avenue.
 On your return trip, visit one of the many public beaches along the way.

 7. See the Murals

-Take an art walk and enjoy over 20 murals in Downtown West Palm Beach.
-Thanks to CANVAS Outdoor Museum Show, West Palm Beach has been transformed into a colorful, quirky, artsy town.
-Download a map of the CANVAS murals, and don’t forget your camera.
+Take a walk and enjoy over 20 murals in Downtown West Palm Beach.
+West Palm Beach has been transformed into a colorful, quirky, artsy town.
 Of course, along the way, you’ll find plenty of outdoor cafes to grab a bite to eat, and you can always take a relaxing break and admire the yachts along the West Palm Beach Waterfront.